wingsuitist/cline/README.md

 - Set model and token in user settings.json.
 - Overwrite any of the state and secret using settiongs.json.
 - Overwrite default dirsToIgnore in the user settings.json.
+- Update overwrite state and secrets from UI

 ## Install fork: